European shares rally on "patient" Fed, Tesco

 By Francesco Canepa and Atul Prakash

-Jan 8 (Reuters) - European shares rose on Thursday as a strong Christmas update from Britain’s Tesco boosted retailers and Federal Reserve minutes showed the U.S. central bank was not in a hurry to start raising interest rates.
+Jan 8 (Reuters) - European shares rose on Thursday as a strong Christmas update from Britain’s Tesco boosted retailers and U.S. Federal Reserve minutes showed it was not in a hurry to start raising rates.

-Retailers led the bounce on Thursday, with the STOXX Europe 600 Retail index up 4 percent.
-Tesco shares jumped 15 percent after it reported better-than-expected sales in the six-week Christmas period and unveiled plans to sell assets and cut hundreds of millions of pounds of costs.
+Retailers led the bounce on Thursday, with the STOXX Europe 600 Retail index up 3.3 and Tesco 12 percent higher after it reported better-than-expected sales in the six-week Christmas period and unveiled plans to sell assets and cut hundreds of millions of pounds of costs.

 “Four Christmases and four profit warnings later, it seems Tesco has turned the corner,” Manish Singh, head of investment services at Crossbridge Capital, said.

-But Marks & Spencer fell 3.5 percent after posting a bigger-than-expected 5.8 percent drop in underlying sales of clothing, gifts and homeware over Christmas.
+However, Marks & Spencer fell 3.6 percent after posting a bigger-than-expected 5.8 percent drop in underlying sales of clothing, gifts and homeware over Christmas.

-Broadly, the market got support from the Fed minutes and the prospect of new stimulus from the European Central Bank.
-Fed officials said they could be “patient” in deciding when to begin the process while ECB president Mario Draghi said in a letter the bank may purchase assets including sovereign bonds.
+Broadly, the market got support from the Fed minutes.
+The central bank pressed ahead with its plans to begin raising interest rates later this year, but Fed officials said they could be “patient” in deciding when to begin the process.

 Shares in Santander, the euro zone’s biggest bank, were suspended just before announced it would cut its dividends this year and boost its capital with a 7.5 billion euro ($8.8 billion) share placement.

 “That’s a big surprise for me,” Yohan Salleron, an equity manager at Mandarine Gestion, said.
-“We met Santander one month ago and they didn’t say they needed a capital increase.”
+“We met Santander one month ago and they didn’t say they needed a capital increase.
+We need to understand why they need (it).”

-Greek stocks lagged again, falling 2.1 percent after the ECB said Greek banks’ access to ECB funding beyond February would depend on Athens successfully completing a final bailout review and agreeing a follow-up plan with its EU/IMF lenders.
+Greek stocks lagged once again, falling 2.1 percent after the European Central Bank said Greek banks’ access to ECB funding beyond February would depend on Athens successfully completing a final bailout review and reaching a deal on a follow-up plan with its EU/IMF lenders.

-The statement was the clearest warning yet that Athens cannot expect to rely on ECB funding if it reneges on obligations under the 240 billion euro bailout programme, a risk that has grown as Greece prepares for Jan.
-25’s snap election.
+The statement was the clearest warning yet that Athens cannot expect to rely on ECB funding if it reneges on its obligations under the 240 billion euro bailout programme, a risk that has grown as Greece prepares for a snap election on Jan.
+25.

 Europe bourses in 2014: link.reuters.com/pap87v